jjnether/jjnether-Ultimate-Skyrim/README.md

 ## Start Skyrim
 Start the game and exit once you're in the main menu.
 This will ensure any settings files needed by Wabbajack are created in the Skyrim directory.

-## DOWNGRADE SKYRIM (Temporary step until 1.1.0)
-Due to the recent Skyrim update, the list will not install unless you downgrade to 1.6.629 using this exact link: https://www.nexusmods.com/Core/Libs/Common/Widgets/DownloadPopUp?id=318028&game_id=1704

 ## Using Wabbajack